YiangAhead/IRF/README.md

 # IRF
-The code for paper 'Interactive Rectification Framework with Entropy-driven Mix for Semi-supervised Ultrasound Image Segmentation'
+The code for paper 'Interactive Rectification Learning with Entropy-driven Mix for Semi-supervised Ultrasound Image Segmentation'

+The remaining code files will be published after the paper is accepted